 Table manners are a critical social skill.
-Teach them basic table manners such as washing hands before meals, putting napkins on the lap, not talking with a mouth full of food, and clearing dishes from the table.
+Teach them basic table manners such as washing hands before meals, putting napkins on their lap, not talking with a mouth full of food, and clearing dishes from the table.
 It also involves waiting to eat until everyone is served.
-No matter if it is a big family holiday or your ordinary family meal, they should be able to handle basic table manners.
+No matter if it is a big family holiday or your ordinary family meal, they should be able to handle basic good manners for kids.

 Not to Interrupt

 It is a known fact that children always try to get your attention.
 But when they should not interrupt in the middle of a conversation.
 For them waiting to speak can feel like torture.
 Teach them if they want to get someone’s attention straight away they should use the phrase “Excuse me”.
 But then most important is to teach them “Is it acceptable and important to interrupt?”

 While you make a phone call, you should introduce yourself first and then ask for the person you are calling.
 While answering the phone for anyone else, teach them to say ” May I know who is calling so I could tell my mother?”
 Instead of “Who is this?”
 That sounds very rude.
 Also, teach them not to shout across the house for you but rather walk over to you to inform you that you have a phone call.